All you need is your sense of adventure and these handy tips

 Cruise to the music

-Leave your worries in the rear-view mirror: Remember back in the day, when you'd curate a fist-pumping mix of your favorite songs just to get yourself in that perfect summer mood?
+Leave your worries in the rear-view mirror: Remember back in the day, when you'd curate a fist-pumping mix of your favorite songs just to get yourself in that perfect mood?
 It's time to get back in touch with your fun-loving, soulful side!
 We recommend bringing along a breezy playlist that speaks to your sense of adventure (we promise, no one will see you belting out old school hits in your car).
 No time to create a mix?
 No worries.
 We've created a spectacular Spotify playlist for you.
 Now, it's time to burn rubber.
 Spend the day cruising along Highway 1, stopping for elephant seals and historic piers and lighthouses along the way.
 With the tunes blasting, you'll discover the sun-splashed heart of SLO CAL, where jaw-dropping vista points await you at every turn-off.

 Hit the road

 This isn't any old joyride; think of Highway 1 as “the scenic route” on steroids.
 In fact, SLO CAL's Highway 1 Discovery Route features 87 miles of coastal wonders perfect to explore on your solo trip.
 Hug the ocean as you motor along the coast and take in undulating hills.
 Not to brag, but the US Department of Transportation considered this stretch of Highway 1 special enough to be designated one of America’s Scenic Byways.
 Surely, you can see why!